farm-ng/amiga-dev-kit/examples/README.md

 ## Cansniffer

-This example covers a simple tool for listening to all CAN Id's streaming on the bus and measure simple statistics about the streamed messages.
+Our most basic example covers a simple tool for listening to all CAN Id's streaming on the bus and measuring simple statistics about the streamed messages.
 The example is inspired by the
 [cansniffer command line tool from can-utils](https://manpages.debian.org/testing/can-utils/cansniffer.1.en.html).